agJackiew/wordcloud-game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 * Features:
-  * Uses mock data to display cloud of words for user who entered nick
+  * Uses mock data to display cloud of words for user who entered a nick
   * Result is checked and displayed
-  * Score is computed and dispayed according to formula:
+  * Score is computed and displayed according to formula:
   (checked correct answers * 2) - (checked uncorrect answers + unchecked correct answers)
 * Technologies:
   * React Redux